 Knog Plus Twin Pack Lights

 Bike safety is one of the most important parts of tri training, but you probably don’t want to furnish your fancy tri rig with a bunch of bulky lights.
 No one packs big bike lights into small packages better than Australia-based Knog, and the Plus lights are smaller and lighter than anything else on the market.
-The USB-chargeable front and rear lights fit in your jersey pocket and attach easily to small, magnetic clips on your handlebars and seatpost (or wherever you choose to put them).
+The USB-chargeable front and rear lights fit in your jersey pocket and attach easily to small, magnetic clips on your handlebars and seatpost (or wherever you choose to put them)—you can even wear the lights with the included silicone bands while you run or ride.
+And $35 for an incredibly versatile front and rear is a screaming deal.

 Bigger Bucks Triathlon Upgrade for the Bike